 Retirement saving plays an important role in the U.S. economy.
 Americans hold more than $18 trillion in private retirement accounts like 401(k)s and IRAs, while defined benefit pensions in the private and public sector hold trillions more.
 Social Security and Medicare comprise nearly 40 percent of the federal budget.
 The government also provides tax subsidies for retirement saving, and funds Medicaid, which covers elder long-term care.
 Retirement issues will only become more important in the future, as the population ages, the Baby Boom retires, lifespans increase, and health care costs rise.1

-Research Assistant - Economic Studies
+Research Assistant - Tax Policy Center

 Yet despite existing research, policymakers do not have access to robust empirical consensus when making decisions that affect the retirement security of tens of millions of families.
 There are many major outstanding questions:

 - How well are households preparing for retirement?
 Are Americans failing to accumulate enough wealth to support themselves in retirement, or are retirement saving shortfalls small and declining?2

 - Why does consumption fall at retirement?
 Does this indicate that retirees aren’t saving enough, or does it reflect their ability to secure the same quality of life with fewer expenditures?3

 - Do tax-based saving incentives raise net wealth accumulation?
 Do the effects vary by saver characteristics and plan design?
 To what extent is the substantial flow of contributions into 401(k)s and IRAs a net addition to saving, as opposed to saving that would have been done anyway, in other forms?4